 3. Marjoram

-Marjoram has a flavor similar to rosemary that makes them suitable for interchangeable uses in cooking.
+Marjoram has a flavor similar to rosemary which makes them suitable for interchangeable uses in cooking.
 Marjoram suits well in most Mediterranean dishes that call for rosemary.

 If you are preparing a mushroom dish then use marjoram for seasoning.
 Also, it’s a good leafy ingredient for salad dressings and tomato delights.